 This occupation also offers many different career paths, such as office manager and executive secretary.

-Another good career option for those who love design because these professionals use illustrations, fonts, colors, and layout to visually communicate a message or a product.
+This is another good career option for those who love design because these professionals use illustrations, fonts, colors, and layout to visually communicate a message or a product.
 There are many freelance opportunities available on the Internet for those who prefer to work from home as independent contractors on a per-project basis.

 There are many freelance writing jobs available on the Internet, so don’t hesitate to apply if you are a former military member.

-The responsibilities of these professionals include facilitation of social media tasks, communication with vendors and customers, and management of social media profiles.
+The responsibilities of these professionals include the facilitation of social media tasks, communication with vendors and customers, and management of social media profiles.
 This job can easily be done from home because only a computer with an Internet connection is required.

 Feel free to browse through all these career opportunities and make sure that your future occupation perfectly fits your character and passion.
 There are many opportunities for veterans out there, so get involved!